 - Sample set sample rate: The sample rate of the sound files of the sample set.

 - Hardware sample rate: The current sample rate of the audio hardware.

 Turning on Show MIDI messages effects that MIDI messages are noted in the log.
 This may help investigating MIDI problems.

 In this view you can save or load the current settings.
 For example, you can create settings for various consoles or environments:

 The list shows the settings sets that you have saved, with the time at which they were saved.
 A settings set contains all parameter values of the four parameter views.
 It is not possible to save only a subset of the parameters.
-Saving is done by tapping Save current settings and entering a name.
-When you long-tap a settings set, you get an action menu by which you can load, duplicate or rename the set.
-Delete by swiping.
+Saving the current settings is done by tapping Save current settings and entering a name.
+When you long-tap a settings set, you get an context menu by which you can load, duplicate, rename or delete the set.
+Deleting can also be done by swiping.
 Beware: Loading overwrites all your current settings.